Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: Evaluation

 \subsection{Analysis of Competition Scores}

-Each competition run was scored based on task performance and judge experience. \Cref{tab:final_points} shows the final scores of the top 12 teams competing on both days.
-One point was awarded for each task successfully completed.
-In addition, up to five points were given based on the experience of the operator and recipient judge.
+Each competition run was scored based on task performance and judge experience. \Cref{tab:final_points} shows the final scores of the top 12 teams.
+One point was awarded for each task completed.
+In addition, up to five points were given based on the experience of both judges.
 Each judge scored up to one point per criterion if they felt the operator was present at the remote site and if they could clearly see and hear each other through the system.
 The final point was given by the operator judge if the avatar system was easy and comfortable to use.
-The maximum score of both competition days counted towards the final result.
+The maximum score of both competition days counted as the final result.
 Ties were broken by completion time.

 Four systems completed all ten tasks.
-Pollen Robotics' and our system were the only ones to solve all ten tasks on both days.
+Pollen Robotics' and our system were the only ones to solve all tasks on both days.
 Most of the systems received 4.5 or the maximum 5 points for the judge experience.
-Our team NimbRo won the competition with a perfect score of 15 points.
-Our system allowed the operator to solve all ten tasks in 5:50\,min, almost twice as fast as the second ranked Pollen Robotics, who also received a perfect score with a time of 10:50\,min.
+Our team NimbRo won the competition with a perfect score of 15 points and the fastest completion time of 5:50\,min---almost twice as fast as the runner-up Pollen Robotics, who also received a perfect score with a time of 10:50\,min.